FAQs: Transition into Practice (TIP) Nurse Residency and Fellow Program

 Q: I have been working at a SNF/Home Health/Hospice/Ambulatory setting for 1 year, can I be considered for the TIP program?

-A: Yes, you may be certainly can be considered.
+A: Yes, you may be considered.

 Q: How often do you offer the TIP RN Residency & Fellow Program?